Your home music library, on every screen you own.

 Cover art on the big screen, gapless audio out

 Lyrics view shows the year, format, sample rate, bit depth, and genre tags pulled directly from your file metadata.
 Gapless playback for albums that need it.
 ReplayGain support.
 Sleep timer.
 Shuffle.
-Crossfade.
 Everything a music player should have, none of it learned from a marketing meeting.

 Built for how a music room actually works.